HEALTH INSURANCE IN THE NETHERLANDS FOR 2020

 If you would like to get coverage for more extensive medical attention, such as dentistry or physical therapy, you can purchase extra insurance (aanvullendeverzekering).
 Additionally, you can set your own deductible (eigen risico).
-This deductible is an annual amount you have to pay yourself before your insurance covers any costs and is limited at maximum 385 euros per year.
+This deductible is an annual amount you have to pay yourself before your insurance covers any costs and is limited at a maximum of 385 euros per year.
 This excludes services such as appointments with your general practitioner and maternity care and is not required if you have no medical costs for the year.
 The monthly price of your health care depends on how much extra insurance you purchase and how high you set your deductible.

 Though there are many health providers here in the Netherlands here is a list of the largest ones: